buls/viduptool/readme.txt

-This document details the structure of the manifest file to be created by the Manifest Generation Tool.
+This document details the structure of the manifest file to be read by the Video Upload Tool.

 Each video must be a .mp4 file.
 The following are the video attributes we are interested in: